 Brit Samantha Morton was a surprise winner in the Best Supporting TV Actress category - honoured for her portrayal of child killer Myra Hindley in television movie Longford.

 But there were no surprises in the Best Actress in a Comedy or Musical category - red-hot favourite Marion Cotillard took home gold for her portrayal of Edith Piaf in French film La Vie en Rose.

 Another European favourite, Spain's Javier Bardem, claimed the Best Supporting Actor prize for his role as a menacing killer in No Country For Old Men.

 And British comedian Ricky Gervais was also an early winner, claiming the Best TV Comedy prize for Extras.

-It was a semi-disappointing night for Keira Knightley's period drama Atonement, which led the nominations for the Globes with seven; it claimed just one prize for Best Drama.
+It was a semi-disappointing night for Kiera Knightley's period drama Atonement, which led the nominations for the Globes with seven; it claimed one prize for Best Drama.